 Boy Ultrasound Wrong: How in the heck could a girl look like a boy?

 There are two reasons early ultrasound photos can make a girl look like a boy.
 The first is simple.
-The ultrasound tech or doctor sees an umbilical cord between the legs and mistakes it for manhood.
+The ultrasound tech or doctor sees an umbilical cord between the legs and mistakes it for male genitalia.
 This can actually happen at any gestational age, making a clear image pretty important if you plan to buy non-neutral gender baby goods.

 Second, many parents are aware that all babies start off appearing as the same sex.
 The misconception is that all babies begin female, and if there is a dangly thing between the legs, you have a boy.
 This isn’t the case.
-During the early weeks of external gender development both male and female fetuses have a dangly part down there as well as a bulbous area.
+During the early weeks of external gender development both male and female babies have a dangly part down there as well as a bulbous area.
 You can see a clear visual aid and explanation here.
 Somewhere between 9 and 12 weeks the “dangly” part in the center forms the clitoris of a girl or the penis of a boy.
 The bulbous area becomes either a scrotum or labia.
-This means a say, 11-week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could still been a girl in development.
+This means a say, 11-week shot with a clear sack-like shape and tiny dot in the middle that looks a little like the “turtle head” image said to indicate a boy could be a girl still in development.
 It’s because of this that gender scan accuracy is greater after the 20th week when, in the majority of babies that have been accurately aged, external-sex organ development is complete and the baby is larger.

 Girl Ultrasound Wrong: Can a girl turn out to be a boy then?

 It’s less common to be told your baby is a girl based on a gender scan and actually end up with a boy, but it does happen.
 For example, if the image isn’t very clear or from a bad angle there may not appear to be male genitalia even if there is.
 Inexperienced techs often assume no penis means a girl.
-For a confirmed girl ultrasound typically you want to see 3 lines, indicating the shape of a vagina.
+For a confirmed girl ultrasound typically you want to see 3 lines indicating the shape of a vagina.
 Again, this is why 3D ultrasound is generally more accurate in predicating gender.

 Can you tell if a baby is a girl or boy by ultrasound before the 20 week mark?